ashleyrennee/ashleyrennee/README.md

-# I’m Ashley, a Software Engineer & Designer
+# I’m Ashley, a Software Engineer & Designer 🤍

-I’m Ash, a Software Engineer and Designer exploring possibilities at the intersection of art, community care, and tech.
+I explore possibilities at the intersection of art, community care, and tech.

 I like to build scalable solutions that integrate user needs and business goals, with accessibility and equity being foundational components of my work as a Designer and Programmer.
 I value code that is well-organized, efficient, easily scalable, and readable.
 Most importantly, I value code that services people.
 My areas of interest are **Web Design and iOS Mobile Dev**.